prasen832/DarkGAN-Night-Image-Enhancement-using-GAN/README.md

 yields comparable better results on qualitative and quantitative assessments when compared with the existing methods.

-The following image shows some results of our method on See In The Dark Dataset.
+The following images shows some results of our method on See In The Dark Dataset.

 ![Results](Results.png)

-The image below shows effectiveness of our method on images captured by mobile phone in our institute's campus.
+The images below shows effectiveness of our method on images captured by mobile phone in our institute's campus.

 ![campus](campus.png)